 Flossing is important because it helps keep the areas of our mouth clean that brushing does not always reach.
 Flossing ideally keeps the spaces between our teeth, as well as just below the gum line, free of unwanted bacteria and buildup.
 In turn, flossing's aid in keeping our mouths clean can lead to fewer health complications and an overall better experience when it comes to the maintenance of good oral health.

 We recommend flossing at least once a day.
 Oral hygiene care is largely about routine and habit, so we also recommend leaving your floss somewhere clearly visible, forming an imperishable bond in your mind between the act of brushing and the act of flossing.
-Where one comes to mind, so should the other, to ensure the entirety of your teeth receive the care they require.
+Where one comes to mind, so should the other, to know that the entirety of your teeth receive the care they require.

 Should you brush or floss first?